Shelbyville Road / US 60 and Oxmoor Lane

 Anchor rebrandings commenced with the conversion of Shillito's to a Shillito Rikes, in June 1982.
 This store morphed into a Lazarus on March 16, 1986, Lazarus-Macy's on August 1, 2003 and bona fide Macy's on March 12, 2005.
 At some point in time, the store had a third level added, which increased its size to 271,300 square feet.

-The Stewart's store's first nameplate change was completed on November 1, 1985, when Indianapolis-based L.S.
+Stewart's first nameplate change was completed on November 1, 1985, when Indianapolis-based L.S.
 Ayres assumed the space.
-The 1986 merger of Associated Dry Goods with May Department stores resulted in a deal to sell the Louisville Ayres stores the Ben Snyder's chain (another Louisville-based retailer).
+The 1986 merger of Associated Dry Goods with May Department stores resulted in a deal to sell Louisville Ayres stores the Ben Snyder's chain (another Louisville-based retailer).

 Ben Snyder's was acquired by Allentown, Pennsylvania-based Hess's the day before the deal was to close.
 Amazingly enough, the Louisville Ayres stores were rebranded, with Ben Snyder's nameplates, on September 3, 1987.
 Only 5 months later, on February 1, 1988, a Hess's nameplate was installed.
 This store was in operation until August 1, 1993.

-Stewart's old store at OXMOOR CENTER was rebranded again in November 1994, when Jackson, Michigan-based Jacobson's moved in.
-This store lasted until September 2002.
+The OXMOOR CENTER Stewart's building was rebranded again in November 1994.
+Jackson, Michigan-based Jacobson's moved in.
+This store was in operation until September 2002.
 The most recent rebranding was done by Davenport, Iowa-based Von Maur, who renovated the building and opened for business on September 20, 2003.

 The mall had been given a major renovation between November 1997 and November 1998.
 The 15 million dollar project revamped the north-facing front of the shopping hub, creating an exterior-entranced Streetscape out of a windowless concrete wall.

 A new, tree-lined entry from Shelbyville Road was installed, which converged on a 3-story, octagonal atrium mall entrance.
 Common areas inside OXMOOR CENTER were also revamped, with new flooring installed throughout.
 Center Court was completely reconfigured, with a new fountain and escalator.
 This ascended to a remodeled Food Court.
-The cinema spaces on the Upper and Lower Levels, by now vacant, were repurposed.
+The cinema spaces on the Upper and Lower Levels, vacated in April 1996, were repurposed.
 The Upper Level space became inline stores and offices.
 The Lower Level area became part of a new Old Navy store.

-Meanwhile, a new lifestyle-type complex had arrived.
+Meanwhile, a new lifestyle complex had opened.
 THE SUMMIT LOUISVILLE {4.3 miles northeast, in Jefferson County} held its grand opening in November 2001.
-As a competitive measure, a second expansion of OXMOOR CENTER had been done.
-Dedicated on October 29, 2001, the project added a 2-level (80,000 square foot), Galyan's Trading Company.
+As a competitive measure, OXMOOR CENTER was expanded again.
+The addition, dedicated on October 29, 2001, added a 2-level (80,000 square foot), Galyan's Trading Company.
 Stores in the Galyan's chain (an Indiana-based athletic equipment retailer) were rebranded by Dick's Sporting Goods in October 2004.

 For most of its history, OXMOOR CENTER was owned and operated by the Bullitt Family Trust-Beargrass Corporation and Seattle's SafeCo-Winmar conglomerate.
 In 1999, Owensboro, Kentucky's David Hocker & Associates attempted, unsuccessfully, to buy SafeCo's fifty-percent share.